hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/notes.md

         - bad:
             - nobody else can use the same circuit even if it is idle
             - less secure as only one route used
+        - how it works?
+            - a dedicated circuit
+            - curcuit is established before transmission starts
+            - data is transferred using the whole bandwidth
+            - all data is tranferred over the same route
+            - curcuit is released after transmission ends
+        - when to use?
+            - this is to be used where a dedicated path needs to be sustained throughout the call / communication
+            - where the whole bandwidth is required
+            - where real time communication is used
+            - a typical application is standard voice communications / video streaming
     - packet switching
         - benefit:
             - accuracy